WP Security Audit Log

 Add to ListMonitor activity on your WordPress sites and get clear insights into what’s happening with detailed user and event logging.

-Keep WordPress logs of everything that happens on your sites and multisite networks with WP Activity Log to:
+Keep WordPress logs of everything that happens on your sites and multisite networks with WP Activity Log instantly, without writing a line of code.

-- Track user logins and logouts to ensure service level agreements (SLAs) are consistently met
+- Track user logins and logouts to ensure SLAs are consistently met

-- Monitor user activity and productivity to promote accountability
+- Monitor user activity and productivity to boost accountability

-- Know what happened before an outage for easier troubleshooting
+- Know what happened before an outage for faster, easier troubleshooting

-- Ensure compliance with regulations and standards such as GDPR and PCI DSS
+- Ensure compliance with regulations and standards like GDPR and PCI DSS

-- Better manage & organize your site & users
+- Better manage & organize your site and users for smoother operations

 WP Activity Log is a complete logging solution, helping hundreds of thousands of administrators and security professionals track changes on their websites thanks to real-time user activity monitoring.

-A website activity log is an important tool in improving troubleshooting, compliance, user management, and security.
+A website activity log is important for improving troubleshooting, compliance, user management, and security.

 Below is a summary of the changes that the plugin can keep a record of: